 - Controls how and when your assets are distributed

-An estate plan provides a safety net that helps preserve the value of your assets, avoids lengthy wait times for disbursement, and helps ensure the legacy you envisioned is carried out.
+An estate plan can act as a safety net that helps preserve the value of your assets, minimizes wait times for disbursement, and helps ensure that the legacy you envisioned is carried out.

-Life insurance and annuities can play an essential role in your estate planning.
-Life insurance can provide a source income, tax-free, for surviving family members.
-What’s more, proceeds from life insurance typically can bypass the probate process (the distribution of your estate) so they can provide an immediate source of cash that your survivors can use to pay off taxes or remaining debts, such as mortgages.
-Annuities with a named beneficiary generally can avoid the probate process, potentially providing income directly to beneficiaries without delay.
-Talk with your financial advisor today about how to create an estate plan and the role Brighthouse Financial can play in helping secure your future.
+Life insurance and annuities can play an essential role in estate planning.
+Life insurance can provide a source of income for surviving family members.
+Proceeds from life insurance can typically bypass the probate process (the distribution of an estate) so they can provide an immediate source of cash that survivors can use to pay off taxes or remaining debts, such as a mortgage.